 *The wheel landing is executed by letting the aeroplane contacted the ground on the main wheels first, followed by an immediate application of forward elevator to reduce the angle of attack and keep the wheels glued on.

 On the final approach, the aircraft should be stable and speed correct around 90 mph with a small amount of power, approximately 15 inches.
 As I descend to land, just before touch down, I aim to fly low level down the runway at around a few feet, gradually getting lower, waiting for the main wheels to touch, still carrying around 80-90 mph.
-All the time, the aileron needs to be fed into the wind keeping the wing down into the wind and making small throttle adjustments for height.
+The aileron needs to be fed into the wind keeping the wing down into the wind and making small throttle adjustments for height.